sonnets-project/event-driven-node-demo/readme.md

 - `int pop(void)`: Returns the value from `int peek(void)`, and removes that value from the stack.

-- `void push(int)`: Places the value passed as argument to the top of the stack, and moves the head accordingly.
+- `void push(const int)`: Places the value passed as argument to the top of the stack, and moves the head accordingly.
 If the stack is at capacity, simply overwrites the top-most value.